 What is infrared radiation?

+Infrared radiation is also called thermal radiation, is part of the optical radiation and therefore a part of the electromagnetic spectrum.
+It joins the visible light in the direction of longer wavelengths.
 The most important natural source of infrared radiation is the sun.
-Infrared radiation accounts for 50 percent of the solar radiation reaching the ground.
+Infrared radiation accounts for 50 percent of the solar radiation that reaches the earth’s surface.
 In addition, the earth heated by solar radiation emits infrared radiation.